joao-faust/dynamic-qr-codes/README.md

 To run this project, you will need **Docker** and **Docker Compose** installed.
 You can install each technology directly on your machine, but using Docker is highly recommended.

+If you are using Windows, it is recommended to enable the integration between Docker and WSL.
+Otherwise, you may experience performance issues during container execution.

 Don’t forget to select the **private network** option when installing Docker on Windows.

 Before deploying the application, clone this repository by running: